rozek/notes-on-gundb/README.md

 ```
 {
   _ : {
+    $: ...,      // points to the current context object
+    root.$: ..., // if present, refers to the root context
-    back: ..., // if present, can be used to navigate back
+    back.$: ..., // if present, refers to the preceding context
     soul: ...,   // if present, contains the id of the represented node
     link: ...,   // if present, contains the id of the represented node
     get: ...,    // if present, contains the "key" of the represented node
     put: ...,    // if present, contains the known contents of the...
                  // ...represented node including any metadata
   }
 }
 ```